Important Information

 Priority Topics

 Proposals will be reviewed on a competitive basis, with preference given to proposals that address Priority Project Topics.
 However, all proposals will be considered based on their merits.
+While you are welcome to discuss your research topics with agency staff prior to proposal submission, please do so prior to Dec.
+15, 2025.

 Budget

 The maximum award amount is capped at $12,000.
-Details on allowable expenses can be found in the budget worksheet (Word).
+Details on allowable expenses can be found in the budget worksheet (DOC).
 Overhead costs should not exceed 10 percent of the total grant award except in rare circumstances.
 Funding commitments are limited to an annual basis, but multi-year projects are encouraged, especially for studies in which year-to-year variation may influence results.

 Proposal Format